SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 			yourself
 ```

-The `defaultLayout` method sends `buttonLayout` to fetch the overlay layout for the button and the indicator.
-The `child` is the presenter that we want to overlay with the indicator.
-It is possible to add multiple overlays.
-In this example, we have only one, which is defined by `indicatorLayout`.
-Note that `addOverlay:withConstraints:` is used to configure where the overlay presenter should be displayed.
-We choose to display it in the top-right corner, by sending `vAlignStart` (top) and `hAlignEnd` (right).
+The `defaultLayout` method sends the message `buttonLayout` to fetch the overlay layout for the button and the indicator.
+Let us define the method `buttonLayout` as follows:

 ```
 OverlayLayoutExample >> buttonLayout